 What is an Academic Advisor?

 Academic Advisors are professionally trained individuals who guide students through college to reach their academic goals.
-USI's Academic Advisors interact with students, evaluate individual needs, and teach students to become self-directed learners and independent decision-makers.
+USI's Academic Advisors interact with students, evaluate individual needs, and teach students to become self-directed learners and independent decision-making.

 What can you expect from your academic advisor?